6 Resources for When Your Child Is Behind in Math

 But what to do?

-Again, don’t worry!
+Not to worry!
 I’m here to help.
+I've been around the block and have dealt with many issues.
 As a veteran homeschooler, I know how to shore up lags in learning, and I’m happy to assist you.
-So here are a few resources to use as soon as you notice your child is struggling in math.
+Here are a few resources to use as soon as you notice your child is struggling in math.

 1. Manipulatives

-Math instruction can be a bit abstract, and virtual learning can make it even more so.
-For a struggling mathematician, it is important to make math as concrete as possible, so you will need to secure a supply of manipulatives for your child to use.
+Math instruction can be a bit abstract.
+For a struggling mathematician, it is important to make it as concrete as possible, so you will need to secure a supply of manipulatives for your child to use.
 This can be as easy as grabbing a handful of paperclips or M & M’s for your child to count, add, or divide.
 Some manipulatives can be printed out like base-10 blocks.
-You could also use coffee stirrers to bundle groups of ten.
+You could also use coffee stirrers or popsicle sticks to bundle groups of ten.

 However, if you prefer to have long-lasting manipulatives ready to go, I recommend the RightStart Math Set, the best math curriculum for hands-on math teaching.
 We have used our RightStart Math set almost daily for seven years now, and it’s still in great shape.
 This set really makes math concrete for students (and adults!).
 I consider our manipulatives set one of our best investments in homeschooling yet.